localstack/docs/content/en/getting-started/auth-token.md

 Otherwise, check our collected most [common activation issues](#common-activation-issues).

+## Rotating the Auth Token

+Your personal Auth Token provides full access to your workspace and LocalStack license.
+It's important to treat auth tokens as confidential, avoiding sharing or storing them in source control management systems (SCMs) like Git.

+If you believe your Auht Token has been compromised or becomes known to someone else, reset it without delay.
+When you reset a token, the old one is immediately deactivated, losing its ability to access your license or workspace.
+It's not possible to restore previous tokens.

+To rotate your Auth Token, go to the [Auth Token page](https://app.localstack.cloud/workspace/auth-token) and select the **Reset Auth Token** option.

 ## Common activation issues

-Since LocalStack v2.0.0, the image `localstack/localstack-pro` requires a successful license activation to start.
-If the license activation fails, LocalStack will quit with an error messages that may look something like this:
+Starting from version 2.0.0, the `localstack/localstack-pro` image in LocalStack demands a successful license activation for startup.
+If the activation of the license is unsuccessful, LocalStack will exit and display error messages.

 ```bash
 ===============================================